vjousse/vim-for-humans-book/rst/en/introduction.rst

 Introduction
 ************

 When you need to write or to code, you have to choose a text editor, and a very good one.
 They are many text editors available out there, but very few of them are more than 40 years old.
-It's the case of *Emacs* (http://www.gnu.org/software/emacs/), *Vi*, and its improved successor |vim| (http://www.vim.org).
+It's the case of *Emacs* (https://www.gnu.org/software/emacs/), *Vi*, and its improved successor |vim| (https://www.vim.org).
 They were created in the 70's and are still used a lot nowadays.
-You may have already noticed that it's not thanks to the beauty of their website or the efficiency of their communication.
+You may have already noticed that it's not thanks to the beauty of their website or the efficiency of their communication (although I must admit that the *Emacs* site has made efforts since the first version of this book).
 Here are some **reasons for their success**:

 **Forever**
     You learn them once and you use them forever.
 In a world where languages and technologies are constantly changing, learning vim is a real chance to invest in a skill you'll be able to use forever.